 Spam is mostly a concern with comments on publicly accessible knowledge bases.
 To combat spam, we've added reCAPTCHA when folks who are not logged in comment.
 Most of your commenters will be able to comment by clicking a box confirming they are, in fact, not a robot.
 If reCAPTCHA notices anything fishy, the commenter will have to perform an additional task that robots would have a difficult time performing but are fairly straightforward for humans.

-Logged in readers and users will not see reCAPTCHA.
+Logged in readers and authors will not see reCAPTCHA.

 If you're using a KnowledgeOwl subdomain (such as my-amazing-kb.knowledgeowl.com), reCAPTCHA is handled as part of our knowledgeowl.com domain.
 If you're using a private domain, you'll need to configure reCAPTCHA for your domain.